erhathaway/router-primitives/README.md

                                        [dataB Router]

 ```
-Each router in the router tree is simply a javascript object with the following shape:
+Each router in the router tree is simply a `routerDeclartion` object with the following shape:

 | Name | Description | Requried | Default |
 | ---- | ----------- | -------- | ------- |